 The next day we organized a hiking trip to the center of the island.
 The middle of the island is full of inactive volcanoes and gorgeous waterfalls so you can imagine it had some incredible hiking trails.
 Unfortunately, we could only reach one waterfall as it wasn’t safe to hike all the way up to a volcano because of the rain.

 Rarotonga offers a lot of local activities such as mini-golf (for some reasons the locals love mini-golf), which was a lot of fun.
 When it started to rain we got served awesome fish burgers and cheap drinks and then danced around.

-Would I recommend the Cook Islands over Fiji?
+Would I Recommend the Cook Islands over Fiji or Maldives?

 It all depends on what you’re looking for.
 If you’re looking for a quiet honeymoon destination with almost no tourists then the Cook Islands are for you, but if you’re going solo and want to party then choose Fiji!

 The Maldives is a completely different option for those wanting serene environment.
 I went solo and I still had a great time though!

 – The currency of the Cook Islands is the New Zealand Dollar, but they produce their own version of the $2 coin which is shaped like a triangle, how cool is that!
 However, the triangular coins are disappearing from the islands because many tourists like to keep them as souvenirs.
 I’m guilty of this as well 😉